 While the loose typing of PHP can make it faster and easier to write code, it often makes it more difficult to track down problems.
 Be conscious of the variable types used in an application.

 A function is a block of statements that can be used repeatedly in a program.
-PHP comes with many built-in functions that allow us to preform additional math calculations.
+PHP comes with many built-in functions that allow us to perform additional math calculations.

 When working with both positive and negative numbers, you can get the absolute value of the number with the